 The menopause has a significant impact on women’s mental and physical health.
 Our menopause test kit is a health check designed to give women an understanding of the key areas of their body which are impacted by the menopause.
 Having access to this data will help you take positive steps to boost your wellbeing and reduce the increased health risks caused by the change in hormones.

 This menopause blood test analyses biomarkers which support good bone health, hormones including follicle stimulating hormone, luteinising hormone and oestrogen, together with testosterone, thyroid function and cortisol.
 The changes in hormone levels also impact your risk of developing heart disease and osteoporosis.
-Which is why our menopause test also includes magnesium, vitamin D, calcium, and cholesterol.
+Which is why our menopause test also includes magnesium, vitamin D and cholesterol.

 Testing and tracking these biomarkers over time will help you understand where you are in the transition to menopause, or measure the impact of HRT.
 It will also help you make any necessary lifestyle changes to improve your heart and bone health.